-While not actually made from the floral petals of the rose plant, it still delivers stunning color when brewed and exquisite floral flavor.
-Learn more about rosehip tea and discover the health benefits, side effects, and brewing methods of this delightful floral tea.
+While not actually made from the floral petals of the rose plant, this tisane still delivers stunning color when brewed and exquisite floral flavor.
+Learn more about rose hip tea and discover the health benefits, side effects, and brewing methods of this delightful floral infusion.

 There are two main types of rose hip seeds used to make tea: Rosa rugosa and Rosa canina.
-These rose plants are native to Asia, North Africa, and Europe but are commonly grown in other countries including the USA as well.
+These rose plants are native to Asia, North Africa, and Europe but are commonly grown in other regions including the USA as well.
 Rose hips contain polyphenols, carotenoids, essential fatty acids, lycopene, and ascorbic acid.
-They area good source of vitamin C and may help to boost immunity.
+They are a good source of vitamin C and may help to boost immunity.

 The rose hips begin to grow in early summer and are harvested in late summer and early fall.
 They can be harvested from cultivated roses and wild rose bushes.
 Fresh rose hips are also used to make Hungarian palinka—a popular fruit brandy.

 Rose hip teas do not contain rose petals, but still feature a delicate floral flavor with a tart aftertaste.
-Brewed rosehips looks deep red in color and features a tangy and sweet aroma.
-Rosehip tea has a flavor similar to green apples, ripe plums, and hibiscus tea.
+Brewed rose hips tea looks deep red in color and features a tangy and sweet aroma. the infusion has a flavor similar to green apples, ripe plums, and hibiscus tea.
 Hints of rose can be found in the aromatic fragrance and the delicate sweet flavor.
-This tea benefits from a touch of agave or honey, which draw out the naturally sweet flavors.
+This tea benefits from a touch of agave or honey, which can help draw out the naturally sweet flavors.

 Health Benefits of Rosehip Tea